sqroot-eu/sqroot.eu/_posts/2013/2013-06-09-a-week-of-joy-and-laughter-fiif-2013.markdown

 ![Improgrupp Jaa!]({{ site.url }}/content/2013/06/fiif/Bifurkatsioonipunkt.jpg)

 I participated in the ranks on <a href="http://jaa.ee">Improgrupp Jaa!</a>, a young and fabulous improv group from Estonia.
-We'd decided to perform <a href="http://jaa.ee/2013/04/bifurkatsioonipunkt-2/">a music-based long-form format</a> and gave a series of shows (in both Estonian and English) in preparation to FIIF.
+We'd decided to perform a music-based long-form format and gave a series of shows (in both Estonian and English) in preparation to FIIF.

 <h1>Day #1</h1>